-About 27 percent had income in December 2003, and most of them had only unearned income.
-The most frequent types of cash unearned income were Social Security benefits (7 percent) or support payments from an absent parent (12 percent).
-Another 1 percent were receiving income based on need (most commonly from the Temporary Assistance to Needy Families (TANF) program, formerly known as Aid to Families with Dependent Children, or AFDC), and 7 percent had some type of in-kind income that was considered for SSI purposes.
-About 73 percent of the children had no income reported on their record.
+About 28 percent had income in December 2005, and most of them had only unearned income.
+The most frequent types of cash unearned income were Social Security benefits (7 percent) or support payments from an absent parent (13 percent).
+Another 1 percent were receiving income based on need (most commonly from the Temporary Assistance for Needy Families (TANF) program, formerly known as Aid to Families with Dependent Children, or AFDC), and 8 percent had some type of in-kind income that was considered for SSI purposes.
+About 72 percent of the children had no income reported on their record.